 In the battle of two-phase devices, vapor chamber vs heat pipe, there’s no clear winner.
 Each has attributes that make one superior to the other.
-This engineering guide covers two-phase differences and usage rules of thumb.
-Its goal is to be concise while providing useful vapor chamber and heat pipe links throughout the text.
+This article covers differences in two-phase devices and usage rules of thumb.
+See these heat pipe and vapor chamber links for more information on components parts and working principles.

 Heat Transport of Vapor Chamber vs Heat Pipe

-In the end, both heat pipes and vapor chambers do an excellent job of transporting heat.
-After all, the manufacturing process and working principles are functionally identical.
+In the end, both heat pipes and vapor chambers do an excellent job of transporting heat, it’s just that the application changes slightly.
+After all, the manufacturing process and working principles are functionally identical for these devices.

 Heat Transport Winner: Tie